bluerobotics/bluerobotics.github.io/brov2-heavy/index.md

 ## Reassemble BlueROV2

-To reassembly your BlueROV2, you will need the following parts and tools:
+To reassemble your BlueROV2, you will need the following parts and tools:

 -	4 x M3x16 screws that were placed off to the side during disassembly
 -	16 x Fairing screws that were placed off to the side during disassembly